-Lori Simon-Rusinowitz, M.P.H., Ph.D., is an Associate Professor at the University of Maryland School of Public Health, Department of Health Services Administration and Interim Director of the Center on Aging.
+Lori Simon-Rusinowitz, M.P.H., Ph.D., is an Associate Professor at the University of Maryland School of Public Health, Department of Health Services Administration and faculty member in the Center on Aging.
 She participated in the 2014-15 Atlantic Philanthropies Health and Aging Policy Fellows Program and the American Political Science Association Congressional Fellowship Program.
+She currently serves on the Gerontological Society of America’s Public Policy Committee.
 Her research has addressed aging and disability policy issues for over 20 years.
-From 1995-2012, Dr. Simon-Rusinowitz served as Research Director for the three-state Cash & Counseling Demonstration and Evaluation, the twelve-state Next Steps replication project, and the National Resource Center on Participant-Directed Services.
-These national programs involved designing, implementing, and evaluating a participant-directed approach to personal care services for people of all ages with disabilities.
-This approach emphasizes independence and choice for people who need help with personal activities such as bathing, dressing, and eating.
-This applied policy research played a key role in introducing participant-direction to the aging community.
-Dr. Simon-Rusinowitz has published and presented extensively on this topic.
+From 1995-2013, Dr. Simon-Rusinowitz served as Research Director for the three-state Cash & Counseling Demonstration and Evaluation, the twelve-state Next Steps replication project, and the National Resource Center on Participant-Directed Services.
+These national programs involved designing, implementing, and evaluating a consumer-directed approach to personal care services for people of all ages with disabilities.
+This approach, also called participant- and self-directed, emphasizes individual goals and preferences for people who need help with personal activities such as bathing, dressing, and eating.
+This applied policy research played a key role in introducing consumer-direction to the aging community and informed the current focus on patient-centered health services.
+Dr. Simon-Rusinowitz also led background research exploring self-direction and behavioral health services.
+She has published and presented extensively on these national projects.

-Prior to joining the University of Maryland in 1992, Dr. Simon-Rusinowitz held positions at the George Washington University National Health Policy Forum and The Gerontological Society of America.
+Prior to joining the University of Maryland, Dr. Simon-Rusinowitz held positions at the George Washington University National Health Policy Forum and The Gerontological Society of America.
 She earned a Ph.D. in Health Policy at the University of Illinois at Chicago, an M.P.H. from the University of Michigan, and an M.A. in Applied Behavioral Science at the Leadership Institute of Spokane.

 Postdoctoral Fellow in Applied Gerontology, The Gerontological Society of America (Washington, D.C.)
 Studied policy issues related to attendant care for older paralyzed veterans at Paralyzed Veterans of America, a national veterans service organization.